jhpyle/docassemble/_docs/fields.md

 ## <a name="choices"></a>`choices`

 The `choices` field modifier is used with multiple-choice fields.
 It must refer to a list of possible options.
-Can be a list of key/value pairs (key is what the variable will be set to; value is the label seen by the user) or a list of plain text items (in which case the label and the variable value are the same).
+The list can be a list can be a list of plain text items (in which case the label and the variable value are the same) or a list of key/value pairs (in which the key is the label seen by the user and the value is the value to which the variable will be set).

 {% include side-by-side.html demo="fields-choices" %}